jevillegasd/jevillegasd/README.md

 - 🔭 I’m currently working on the development of designs for superconductive qunatum computers.
 - 🌱 I’m currently learning quantum computing.
 - 👯 I’m looking to collaborate on projects related to photonic circuit design and superconductive cirucits.
-- 🤔 I’m looking for help with design of Purcel filtersn.
+- 🤔 I’m looking for help with design of Purcel filters.

 - 💬 Ask me about touch-rugby, mountain hiking and beach volleyball.
 Or about travelling in Colombia or the UAE.